|What:||2018 MCB Undergraduate Commencement Ceremony|

 General timeline for registration and tickets:

-- March 15 - Commencement registration opens.
+- March 16 - Commencement registration opens.
 Emails will be sent to all eligible students with a link to complete an exit survey and register for the Commencement ceremony.
-Students who register will have their name included in the program, and will receive two free tickets to the ceremony.
+Students who register will have their name included in the program, and students who also complete the exit survey will receive two free tickets to the ceremony.

-- March 15 - Tickets available for purchase through Cal Performances for $8 each (more information below).
+- April (exact date TBD) - Tickets will be available for purchase through Cal Performances for $8 each (more information below).
 There is no limit to the number of tickets each graduate can purchase for their guests.

-- May 1 - Ticket distribution begins for students who registered for the ceremony.
+- April 30 - Ticket distribution begins for students who registered for the ceremony.
 Emails will be sent to students to pick up their two free tickets at the Undergraduate Advising Office in 3060 VLSB.
-Tickets purchased online through Cal Performances should be picked up at the Zellerbach Ticket Office prior to the ceremony.
+Tickets purchased online through Cal Performances are picked up at the Zellerbach Ticket Office (more information below under Tickets).

 We will send updates regarding Commencement through the MCB-Infoline listserv, so make sure that you're subscribed with a current email address that you check regularly.
 To subscribe to the MCB-Infoline, go to http://mcb.berkeley.edu/undergrad/ and enter your e-mail address in the left frame of the page and click Subscribe.